-Unofficially titled “Vacationland,” Maine is best visited during the crisp autumn months when fall foliage tours are popular and the landscape turns to all kinds of magnificent hues of reds, oranges, yellows, and browns.
+Unofficially titled “Vacationland,” Maine USA is best visited during the crisp autumn months when fall foliage tours are popular and the landscape turns to all kinds of magnificent hues of reds, oranges, yellows, and browns.
 Fall colors tours in Maine are also great when coastal villages are serving up fresh seafood, including the sweetest lobster in the world.

 - Portland ME